 “…familiar styles -sunshine pop, country flavored rock -but done with a fresh approach and melodies that sound like instant hits.” – Cabin Essence

 “Zelden straalt een album zo’n karakter uit.
 ‘January’ is een veelzijdig album dat ook heel wat Americana liefhebbers zal bekoren.” – Keys and Chords

-“These are pop songs for which the phrase 'perfect pop song' was invented.” – Freddy Celis, Rootstime
+"songs for which the phrase 'perfect pop song' was invented.” –-Rootstime

 “Anny Celsi…has been churning out first-class handmade music with songs that run deep enough to appeal to the folk & roots crowd while the arrangements are a far cry from morose traditionalism.
 With her mellifluous, well-tempered voice with a subtle hint of melancholia, Celsi draws us in while her poetic lyrics touch upon travel experiences, relationships and personal matters…What I’m trying to say: Anny Celsi is an original artist with a unique sound.” – Chill@Blue Rose

 "The best album of the last five years!" - Terry Rawlings, author of "Who Killed Christopher Robin?"

 “… Byrdsian jangle and exquisite psyche-pop harmonies perfect for a long car ride…Fans of classic sixties pop influences should pick this one up right away.” – Aaron Kupferberg, Powerpopaholic